-Consists of 2,6/9,802 shares of common stock issuable upon the conversion of shares of the redeemable convertible preferred stock held of record by lakeda Ventures, inc., a controlled affiliate of Takeda Pharmaceutical Company Limited.
-The address of Takeda Ventures, inc., is 435 Tasso Street, Suite 300, Palo Alto, California 94301.
-Consists of (i) 49,895 shares of common stock held of record by Casey C. Lynch, (ii) 1,098,774 shares of common stock held of record by Zachary J. Lynch and Casey C. Lynch, Trustees of the Zachary and Casey Lynch Living Trust dated February 24, 2009, (iii) 91,911 shares of common stock held of record by the Casey C. Lynch and Yanniy Trust and (iv) 92,560 shares subject to stock options issuable upon the exercise of options exercisable within 60 days after March 31, 2019.
-Casey C. Lynch and Zachary Lynch are the trustees of the Zachary and Casey Lynch, Trust dated February 24, 2009, and share voting and dispositive power with respect to the 1,098,774 shares of common stock held of record by Zachary Lynch are the trustees of the Zachary and Casey C. Lynch, Trustees of the Zachary and Casey C. Lynch, Trustees of the Zachary and Casey Lynch, Living Trust dated February 24, 2009, and share voting and dispositive power with respect to the 1,098,774 shares of common stock held of record by Zachary J. Lynch and Casey C. Lynch, Trustees of the Zachary and Casey Lynch, Trustees of the Zachary and Casey U. Lynch and Casey C. Lynch are the trustee of the Casey C. Lynch are the casey C. Lynch and Casey C. Lynch are the trustee of the Casey C. Lynch (5)Annuity Trust, and holds sole voting and dispositive power with respect to (a) 49,895 shares of common stock held of record by Casey C. Lynch and (b) 91,911 shares of common stock held of record by the Casey C. Lynch 2019 Annuity Trust.
+Consists of 2,67,802 snares of common stock issuable upon the conversion of snares of the redeemable convertible preferred stock field of record by Takeda Ventures, Inc., a controlled affiliate of Takeda Pharmaceutical Company Limited.
+The address of Takeda Pharmaceutical Company Limited.
+The address of Takeda Pharmaceutical Company Limited, and Casey C. Lynch, (ii) 1,098,774 shares of common stock held of record by Zachary J. Lynch and Casey C. Lynch, Trustees of the Zachary and Casey Lynch Living Trust dated February 24, 2009, (iii) 91,911 shares of common stock held of record by the Casey C. Lynch 2019 Annuity Trust and (iv) 92,560 shares subject to stock options issuable upon the exercise of options exercisable within 60 days after March 31, 2019.
+Casey C. Lynch and Zachary Lynch are the trustees of the Zachary and Casey Lynch Living Trust dated February 24, 2009, and share voting and dispositive power with respect to the 1,098,774 shares of common stock held of record by Zachary J. Lynch and Casey C. Lynch, Trustees of the Zachary and Casey C. Lynch is the trustee of the Casey C. Lynch 2019 Annuity Trust, and holds sole voting and dispositive power with respect to (a) 49,895 shares of common stock held of record by Casey C. Lynch and (b) 91,911 shares of common stock held of record by the Casey C. Lynch 2019 Annuity Trust.

 - Consists of (i) 1,216,323 shares of common stock held of record by Stephen S. Dominy and Ylva K. Dominy, Trustees of the Dominy Family Trust, (ii) 220,588 shares of common stock held of record by the Stephen Dominy 2019 Annuity Trust and (iii) 116,693 shares subject to stock options issuable upon the exercise of options exercisable within 60 days after March 31, 2019.
 Stephen S. Dominy and Ylva Dominy are trustees of the Dominy Family Trust 2016, and share voting and dispositive power with respect to the 1,216,323 shares of common stock held of record by Stephen S. Dominy and Ylva K. Dominy, Trustees of the Dominy Family Trust.
-Stephen S. Dominy is the trustee of the Stephen Dominy 2019 Annuity 2019 Annuity (6) - common stock held of record by Stephen S. Dominy and Ylva K. Dominy, Trustees of the Dominy Family Trust.
-Stephen S. Dominy is the trustee of the Stephen Dominy 2019 Annuity Trust, and has sole voting and dispositive power with respect to the 20,588 shares of common stock held of record by the Stephen Dominy 2019 Annuity Trust.
+Stephen S. Dominy is the trustee of the Stephen Dominy 2019 Annuity - common stock held of record by Stephen S. Dominy and Yva K. Dominy, Trustees of the Dominy Family Trust.
+Stephen S. Dominy is the trustee of the Stephen Dominy 2019 Annuity Trust, and has sole voting and dispositive power with respect to the 220,588 shares of common stock beld of record by the Stephen Dominy 2019 Annuity Trust.
 Consists of (i) 301,829 shares of common stock issuable upon the conversion of shares of the redeemable convertible preferred stock held of record by David A. Lamond and (ii) 1,623,336 shares of common stock issuable upon the conversion of shares of the redeemable convertible preferred stock held of record by Blue Devil Trust dated 12/03/2010.
 Mr. Lamond is the trustee of the Blue Devil Trust dated 12/03/2010, and holds sole voting and dispositive power with respect to the shares held of record by Blue Devil Trust dated 12/03/2010.
-Mr. Lamond does not have voting and dispositive power with respect to the shares held of record by Blue Devil Trust 11-22-85.
-Dr. McLoughlin is a member of our board of directors and was designated to our board by entities affiliated with Pfizer Inc., but does not have voting and dispositive power with respect to the shares held of record by entities affiliated with Pfizer Inc. (7) - (8)
+Mr. Lamond does not have voting and dispositive power with respect to the shares held of record by entities affiliated with Pfizer Inc., but does not have voting and dispositive power with respect to the shares held of record by entities affiliated with Pfizer Inc.